 Bland direction is the least of the sins perpetrated by “The Passion of Joshua, the Jew,” a historical pic billing itself as the anti-Gibson “Passion” but in reality little more than recruiting propaganda for Jews for Jesus.
+Conceived by helmer Pasquale Scimeca as a salvo against anti-Semitism, pic doesn’t know how to handle its theme, and ends up championing the concept of the Christianized Jew rather than the universality of a Jewish Jesus-like figure during the Spanish Inquisition.
 Attempts to cast “Joshua” as an artfilm may win a few uncritical kudos at home, but pic has little chance of crossover markets.